-Conclusion: Students were able to participate in various programs throughout the school year specifically programs that were created for Native American students.
-We had over 150 students participate in these initiatives.
-The District received a new Student Success Project Grant in the amount of \$3.2 million.
+Conclusion: The Student Success Program Grant in the amount of \$3.2 million.
 The program has a new Director and (7) Student Success Coordinators.
 There are (4) at Bernalillo High School and (1) one at each of the our three middle schools.
 The Program help in the area of College & Career Readiness.
 In order for our students to have a path of success in college, they need to be successful in high school.
 So the Coordinators are working with our Native American Liaisons, Tribal Liaisons, Counselors and teachers in regard to school grades, students who are off-track to graduate and working with parents to inform them of their child's credits.
-Due to the support of all stakeholders, we were able to graduate 66 of 76 students.
+Due to the support of all stakeholders, we were able to graduate 71 of 83 students.

 Action Plan: The Indian Education Department will continue to provide programs for Native American students throughout the school year and summer.
 The programs will provide students with the skills to continue with school work, pass classes, earn their credits for graduation, and become college ready and be successful in their path to their future.
-San

-Felipe Pueblo will also start their KERES Program at Algodones Elementary School for K -4th grade at the beginning of the 2019-2020 School Year.
+San Felipe Pueblo will also start their KERES Program at Algodones Elementary School for K -4th grade at the beginning of the 2019-2020 School Year.